 Birmingham Christmas Market

-The Frankfurt Christmas Market, Birmingham opens on 3 November and its last day is 23 December.
+The Frankfurt Christmas Market, Birmingham opens on the 2nd of November and runs right up until Christmas Eve in 2023.
 This is the largest German market outside of Germany and Austria.
 It’s home to over 80 tiny alpine huts where German vendors sell everything from handmade wooden toys to jewellery and unique decorations.

-It’s also well known for its food, drink and music.
-There’s usually a bustling entertainment scene at evenings and weekends when locals have time to party.
+The event, split between New Street and Victoria Square, is also well known for its feast of Bavarian food, drink and music.
+There’s usually a bustling entertainment scene during evenings and weekends when locals have time to party.

 Benefits of selling at Christmas markets

 There’s a whole host of benefits to selling at a Christmas market.
 Most of them relate to the fact that you get to showcase your brand and products to a new range of people.
-Mix up items you want to move quickly with items you plan to stock over the longer term.
-Also take the opportunity to encourage people to connect with you on social media.
+Additionally, it presents an opportunity to mix up items you want to move quickly with items you plan to stock over the longer term.
+Just make sure you take the opportunity to encourage people to connect with you on social media.